 English Upper-Intermediate 3

-VYA004 course is not part of any study plan
+VYA004 course is part of 4 study plans

 Higher intermediate knowledge of English (B1+ level according to the Common European Framework of Reference for languages).